Darkstar1975/riftx-music/press/kit.md

 **Key Look:**
 - **Signature Black / Olive Tactical Lab Coat** – Tailored, high‑collar, multi‑pocket design.
 - **Functional Survival Gear** – Modular storage for synth gear, mics, and ham radio.
-- **Layered Over Camo Green Parka** – Field-ready for outdoor, off-grid shows.
 - **Dark Cargo Pants & Boots** – Blending tactical function with electronic culture.
 - **Subtle Glow Accents** – Reflective and phosphorescent trim for stage presence.

 **Visual Tone:**
 From **neon nightlife** to **post-digital resilience** — RIFTX stands as a **field scientist of sound**.
-A figure in a **dark lab coat and green parka**, flanked by **solar-powered JBL towers**, operating like a lone research unit in the sonic wilderness.
+A figure in a **dark lab coat **, flanked by **solar-powered JBL towers**, operating like a lone research unit in the sonic wilderness.

 ---